shimaore/ccnq3/doc/data-dictionary.md

 *   `src_disabled`    boolean All outbound calls are disabled.

 *   `user_force_mp`   boolean If true, attempt to force media_proxy insertion

-*   `allow_onnet`     boolean Obsolete; ccnq3 is not designed for allow_onnet.

-    For allow_onnet to work you need to create separate "number" records for the client-side numbers so that the local OpenSIPS knows how to route them.
-    Routing can be done via a CFA, pointing e.g. to the ingress side of an open (inbound) carrier-sbc.

-    Support for this feature might be removed at any time, do not depend on it.

 *   `emergency_domain`: string